-The full blood count (FBC) is a common test that provides important information about the kinds and numbers of cells in the blood.
+The full blood count (FBC) is a common test that provides important information about the kinds and numbers of cells in your blood.
 It is used to check your general health and to help diagnose and monitor a variety of conditions and treatments.

 What is an FBC test?

-An FBC is a commonly ordered blood test in which a blood sample is taken from a vein in the arm and collected in a tube.
+An FBC is a commonly ordered blood test in which a blood sample is taken from a vein in your arm and collected in a tube.
 This tube is sent to the laboratory for analysis.

 - red blood cells